sf-wdi-25/notes/week-07-rails/day-01-SQL-associations/dusk-migrations-associations/README.md

 ![](http://i.giphy.com/6KEr8zBleOFwI.gif)

-After your change have left your machine the only way to undo or redo is to _write a new migration_ to make the required changes.
+After your changes have left your machine the only way to undo or redo is to _write a new migration_ to make the required changes.
 Why?

 ### Changing existing tables